acode/FunctionScript/README.md

 FunctionScript has been developed by the team at Polybit Inc., responsible for [Standard Library](https://stdlib.com).
-Ongoing development is, in part, funded by both [Stripe](https://stripe.com), [Slack](https://slack.com) as venture investments in the parent organization.
+Ongoing development is, in part, funded by both [Stripe](https://stripe.com) and [Slack](https://slack.com) as venture investments in the parent organization.

 # Table of Contents